MJKWoolnough/authenticate/README.md

 ```go
 func (c *Codec) Decode(cipherText, dst []byte) ([]byte, error)
 ```
-Decode takes a ciphertext slice and a destination buffer and returns the decrypted data or an error if the ciphertext is invalid or expired.
+Decode takes a cipher text slice and a destination buffer and returns the decrypted data or an error if the cipher text is invalid or expired.

 If the destination buffer is too small, or nil, it will be allocated accordingly.